 Each year, we facilitate a formation program for those who are discerning whether to become Catholic.
 This program is called the Rite of Christian Initiation of Adults.
-You will usually here these referred to as “RCIA”.
+You will usually hear these referred to as “RCIA”.
 We encourage you to read more here to learn more about this process.
-For children over the age of seven, the RCIA process is adapted for children.
+For children who are 7 years old and older, the RCIA process is adapted for children.

 The first step in this formation process is an inquiry phase.
 If you are considering becoming Catholic, we encourage you to come and participate in this first phase!
 There are no expectations or obligations — it is simply a way for you to learn more about our faith as part of your own discernment.